 One Big One, 1991, terracotta, cement, small stream - dimensions variable.

 (This photo was taken soon after a rainstorm.)

-Not actually fine art, but one of the more interesting and creative aspects of the house restoration project, were these spiral stairs.
+The Spiral Stairs.
+While not actually a work of fine art, one of the more interesting and creative projects done during my time assisting with the house restoration, were these spiral stairs.
 David Kessler, an accomplished sculptor and welder, put together an armature of Corten steel and I cast and formed concrete over the top.
-The final surface was polished and waxed to resemble 500 year old "pietra serena".
+The final surface was polished and waxed to resemble 500 year old pietra serena.

 [BACK TO 1990] Click to navigate [AHEAD TO 1992]